The Suffrage Road Trip

 We Demand is based on a true story.
 It is a tribute to the grit and determination of the women who made the trip and the suffrage movement that launched them.

-Book cover and illustrations inside by Emma Leavitt of Solei Arts, who is also my daughter!
+Book cover and illustrations by my talented daughter, Emma Leavitt of Solei Arts!!

 Reviews for We Demand